jiaxuanleong/SPIRO.Assays/germination/README.md

 ## Troubleshooting
 - For troubleshooting please refer to this <a href="https://github.com/AlyonaMinina/Files_for_SPIRO_reps/blob/master/SPIRO.Assays%20files/Germination%20assay%20troubleshooting.md">table</a>
-- If you encounter error not listed in the table, please submit a report as a github issue.
-We will address it asap.
+- If you encounter an error not listed in the table, please submit a report as a github issue.
+We will address it ASAP.